cloudkevin/picoCTF/README.md

 ## Cryptography

 #### The Numbers
 This is another one where knowing the flag format helps us out significantly.
 We can see ```{ }``` which is part of our flag format, and can also see that none of the numbers are greater than 26.
 This probably means it's a simple substitution cypher.
-To solve this I wrote a pythons script that takes the alphabet and the provided numbers to print out the flag. ```python the_numbers.py```
+To solve this I wrote a python script that takes the alphabet and the provided numbers to print out the flag. ```python the_numbers.py```

 #### 13
 This is a caesar cipher, so just decode like any other.